fauverism/AngularJS-Learning/README.md

 * [The right way of coding AngularJS: How to organize a regular WebApp.
 Basic Example] (http://www.blogeek.com.ar/2013/03/23/the-right-way-of-coding-angularjs-how-to-organize-a-regular-webapp/)
 * [AngularJS Modules for Great Justice] (http://codingsmackdown.tv/blog/2013/04/19/angularjs-modules-for-great-justice/)
 * [ngDefine: AngularJS & RequireJS] (https://github.com/Nikku/requirejs-angular-define)
-* [Modular AngularJS App Design] (http://clintberry.com/2013/modular-angularjs-application-design/)
+* *[Modular AngularJS App Design] (http://clintberry.com/2013/modular-angularjs-application-design/)*
+- add a modules directory within the app directory.
+Each module then has its own sub-directory and a file for directives, controllers, filters and services and a directory for views.

 ## Testing
 * [Full-Spectrum Testing with AngularJS and Testacular] (http://www.yearofmoo.com/2013/01/full-spectrum-testing-with-angularjs-and-testacular.html)